CWRMB/CWRMB/README.md

 # 👋Hi, I'm Michael.
 I am currently an undergraduate student at Temple University studying computer science.
-I have interests in all branches of software development and cool Internet of Things(IoT) projects.🖥🖱
+I have interests in all branches of software development and Internet of Things(IoT) projects.🖥🖱